TheDistractor/TheDistractor.github.io/housemon/rf12registry.md

 The **RF12Registry** Briq (and its supporting services) serves to achieve a rather limited set of goals.

-**a)** Provide infrastructure to allow others to develop modules that connect with RF12Demo compatible 'devices'.
+**a)**.
+Provide infrastructure to allow others to develop modules that connect with RF12Demo compatible 'devices'.

 **b)**.
 Provide some abstraction from the physical devices themselves in order that upgrades to either the device (sketch) or HouseMon (briq) in the future are flexibly managed.